opensourcedesign/opensourcedesign.github.io/README.md

 3. Run our installer script

-*This will pull down all of the repositories that consitute our website.
+*This will pull down all of the repositories to build our website.
 Note: you need to be a member of our GitHub organization for this to work.*

 ```